ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 encoded objects.

-A Verifier SHOULD convert `environment-map` into a form which meets CBOR Core Deterministic Encoding Requirements before performing the binary comparison.
+A Verifier SHOULD convert `environment-map` into a form which meets CBOR Core Deterministic Encoding Requirements {{-cbor}} before performing the binary comparison.

 The Verifier SHALL iterate over the entries in the `measurement-values-map` entry within the Reference Value `measurement-map`.
 Each entry is compared